kali/kali.github.io/about.md

 I have no intention of getting a shot at computability problems, but I'd like to keep track and/or share of a few things that are worth more than 140 characters.

 I am Mathieu Poumeyrol, a thirty-something geek based in Paris.
-I like designing softaware architecture, writing code, hunting bugs and performance or reliability issues (basically, solving puzzles).
+I like designing software architecture, writing code, hunting bugs and performance or reliability issues (basically, solving puzzles).
 Over the last years, I've mostly play with puzzles in scala, mongodb, ruby, and hadoop.